A Beginner’s Guide to Budgeting Success

 Forgive Yourself

-The last, but not least, important point is to forgive yourself.
+The last but not least important point is to forgive yourself.
 Everyone goes over budget from time to time.
-Budgeting is not an exact science and there is room for error.
+Budgeting is not an exact science, and there is room for error.

 Finally, be certain that you have set aside some money in your budget for fun and entertainment.
-Budgets are crafted based on where you want to end up in the future, but they also need to provide for enjoyment of the here and now!
+Budgets are crafted based on where you want to end up in the future, but they also need to provide for the enjoyment of the here and now!

-Reviewed October 2022
+Reviewed October 2023

 Wouldn't you like to be a Stretcher too?

 Subscribe to get our money-saving content twice per week by email and start living better for less.
-We'll send you a free copy of our eBook Little Luxuries: 130 Ways to Live Better for Less to get you started.

 We respect your privacy.
 Unsubscribe at any time.